 Opening hours are long to visit Schloss Herrenchiemsee Castle on Herren Island in the Chiemsee Lake near Munich in Bavaria, Southern Germany.
-Tickets to see the palace are only sold on Herren Island.
+Most tickets to see the palace are sold on Herren Island.

 Schloss Herrenchiemsee Castle is the most opulent palace built by Bavarian King Ludwig II during the nineteenth century.
 It is less famous than the Disney-like Schloss Neuschwanstein – the popular neo-Romanesque castle he built near Füssen.
-As a result, crowds are less common at Herrenchiemsee Castle and like the king’s third folly – Schloss Linderhof Palace – tickets here can only be bought on-site and without advance reservations.
+As a result, crowds are less common at Herrenchiemsee Castle and like the king’s third folly – Schloss Linderhof Palace.
+Tickets for Schloss Herrenchiemsee are mostly sold onsite but a limited number are offered online too.
 Fortunately, opening hours are long too and there is seldom much of a wait as tours are frequent.
-Bus tours are sometimes available from Munich but far less common than to Neuschwanstein.
+Bus tours are sometimes available from Munich but far less common than to Schloss Neuschwanstein.

 Herren Island in the Chiemsee Lake, Bavaria